skywalkerSam/starboy-blogs/_data/posts/The-Beauty-And-The-Wisdom.md

 &nbsp;

+&emsp; No measure of good things done can cancel out the bad things you’ve done.
+Life isn’t some arithmetic operation; mathematics is all but a part of it.
+Wrong is just wrong.
+Each exists independent of the other, and you must bear the weight of your own actions.
+The good and the bad alike...

+&nbsp;

-&emsp; i’d rather cease to exist than hurt an innocent human being.
+&emsp; i’d rather cease to exist than to hurt an innocent human being.
 This is where i draw the line.
 This is where the line is.
 This is the line you must not cross.
 Do whatever you want, just don’t hurt innocent people. is this too much of an ask?
 See, i don’t think so.

 &nbsp;

 &emsp; The world is rather simple & fragile.
 Complexity exists, yes.
 We are complex creatures, yes.
-But the world is truly held by the simplest of things.
+But the world is truly held together by the simplest of things.
 One needs love & care.
 Simple acts of kindness towards one another go a long way.
 At the end of the day, it is just people living their lives… And it is in the absence of simplicity that complexity emerges.
-The fragility emerges from the very fact that things are simple and therefore are easily exploited...
+The fragility emerges from the very fact that things are simple and therefore are easily exploited…

 &nbsp;

 &emsp; The simplicity isn’t a bug; it’s a feature.
 Life is rather simple: you are born, you live, and you die.
 That’s it.
 The dynamic pattern, i.e., the self-perpetuating cycle of life — organisms being born, existing, reproducing, and dying — persists as the system continues to thrive.
 One exists, but as a tiny part of a larger pattern, just like the cells in our bodies, which make our existence, as you know it, possible, and give rise to a larger, more complex pattern along the way.
 That’s life, and life goes on.
-Life always goes on...
+Life always goes on…

+&nbsp;

+&nbsp;

+&nbsp;

 &nbsp;